Michalychforever/CLASS-PT/doc/input/chap3.md

 After downloading `CLASS`, one can see the following files in the root directory contains:

 - some example of input files, the most important being `explanatory.ini`. a reference input file containing all possible flags, options and physical input parameters.
 While this documentation explains the structure and use of the code, `explanatory.ini` can be seen as the _physical_ documentation of `CLASS`.
-The other input file are alternative parameter input files (ending with `.ini`) and precision input files (ending with `.pre`)
+We also provide a few other input files ending with `.ini` (a concise input file `default.ini` with the most used parameters, and two files corresponding to the best-fit baseline models of respectively Planck 2015 and 2018), and a few precision input files (ending with `.pre`)

-- the `Makefile`,  with which you can compile the code by typing `make clean; make;` this will create the executable `class` and some binary files in the directory `build/`.
+- the `Makefile`,  with which you can compile the code by typing `make clean; make -j;` this will create the executable `class` and some binary files in the directory `build/`.
 The `Makefile` contains other compilation options that you can view inside the file.

 - `CPU.py` is a python script designed for plotting the `CLASS` output; for documentation type `python CPU.py --help`